vmware-tanzu/velero/site/content/docs/v1.5/locations.md

 - Restic data is stored under a prefix/subdirectory of the main Velero bucket, and will go into the bucket corresponding to the `BackupStorageLocation` selected by the user at backup creation time.

+- Velero's backups are split into 2 pieces - the metadata stored in object storage, and snapshots/backups of the persistent volume data.
+Right now, Velero *itself* does not encrypt either of them, instead it relies on the native mechanisms in the object and snapshot systems.
+A special case is restic, which backs up the persistent volume data at the filesystem level and send it to Velero's object storage.

 ## Examples

 Let's look at some examples of how you can use this configuration mechanism to address some common use cases: